near/NEPs/specs/Standards/MultiToken/Events.md

 ## Summary

-Standard interfaces for emitting events for a Multi Token Contract.
+Standard interfaces for Multi Token Contract actions.

 ## Motivation

-MT driven apps such as marketplaces and videogames perform a few core actions minting, burning, transferring, and approving tokens for transfer.
+MT-driven apps such as marketplaces and videogames perform a few core actions `minting`, `burning`, `transferring`, and `approving tokens for transfer`.

 Each app has their own way of performing these actions and it is difficult to consistently capture these actions.
 We codify these